Soros dumps US Airways, Tiger Consumer likes Facebook

 Bill Ackman’s hedge fund exited its 5.9 million share stake in Mondelez in the quarter.

-Dan Loeb’s hedge fund got rid of its stake in the SPDR Gold Trust (GLD.P) in the second quarter, as well as its interest in Delphi Automotive (DLPH.N), which had been one of the hedge fund’s largest holdings.
-Meanwhile, the fund opened a new 1.7 million position in Tiffany and Co (TIF.N).
+Dan Loeb’s hedge fund got rid of its stake in the SPDR Gold Trust in the second quarter, as well as its interest in Delphi Automotive, which had been one of the hedge fund’s largest holdings.
+Meanwhile, the fund opened a new 1.7 million position in Tiffany and Co.

 Chase Coleman’s New York-based firm got rid of its stake in J.C.
 Penney in the second quarter, and dumped Apple.
 Coleman also joined Mindich in liking News Corp, increasing the fund’s holding by 74 percent to 15.7 million shares.

-Nelson Peltz’s Trian took a new 5.8 million share stake in DuPont Co DD.N.
-The fund also opened a new 2.1 million position in Sotheby’s (BID.N).
+Nelson Peltz’s Trian took a new 5.8 million share stake in DuPont Co.
+The fund also opened a new 2.1 million position in Sotheby‘s.

 Reporting by Katya Wachtel, Svea Herbst-Bayliss, Samuel Forgione and Ben Walsh; Compiled by Matthew Goldstein; Editing by Edwina Gibbs